WuTheFWasThat/redux-saga/docs/api/README.md

 ### `join(task)`

-Creates an Effect description that instructs the middleware to wait for the result of a previously forked task.
+Creates an Effect description that instructs the saga runner to wait for the result of a previously forked task.

 - `task: Task` - A [Task](#task) object returned by a previous `fork`